THANK YOU FOR SUBSCRIBING

 The Actions Required:

-• Providing effective, attractive security awareness training regarding phishing to the staff and allows them to practice with real examples that are meaningful.
+• Providing effective, attractive security awareness training regarding phishing to the staff and allowing them to practice with real examples that are meaningful.

 • It is essential to educate the staff that phishing is more than just about email, it can come from a telephone call or a text message as well, even the person sitting next to you can “phish” for the password.